-But this is not the case with Chromium and Ubuntu 14.04 combination.
+But this might not be the case with Chromium and Ubuntu combination.
 While you can easily play You Tube videos etc on other web browsers such as Firefox, Chrome etc, in Chromium you will see Adobe Flash player missing notice:

 Adobe Flash Player is required to display some elements on this page.
 Install plug-in..

 I have already shown you how to install Adobe flash player on Ubuntu.
 Give it a try as it may work.
 If it doesn’t, go with this method.

 Reason for flash player issue exclusively in Chromium

 The reason why this issue occurs only in Chromium is that until now Chromium used Netscape Plugin API for Flash support.
 Starting from Ubuntu 14.04, Chromium will stop using Netscape Plugin API.
 Hence, you will face issues with Adobe Flash Player with Chromium.

 Now, why this issue doesn’t occur with other web browsers?
 Answer is because they use Flash version 11.2.